 The First Folio

-The first folio categorized Shakespeare's plays into three genre.
+The First Folio categorized Shakespeare's plays into three genre.
 While we still recognize the Greek masks of comedy and tragedy, the Folio established that Shakespeare was instrumental in creating a new genre, history.
-Future scholars recategorized some of Shakespeare's plays as romances (sometimes called tragicomedies) and problem plays.
+Future scholars recategorized some of Shakespeare's plays as Romances (sometimes called tragicomedies) and Problem Plays.
 They are darker than his comedies but not quite so mortal as his tragedies.
 Romances incorporate theatrical spectacle as well as mystical elements.
-Problem plays explore more complex psychological and moral issues.
-These definitions are not settled among scholars nor do scholars agree about which plays belong in each category.
+Problem Plays explore more complex psychological and moral issues.
+These definitions are not settled among scholars nor do scholars agree on which plays belong in each category.

 Works in the Order They Appear in the First Folio

 Bold — works that appeared for the first time in the 1623 First Folio.

 **Double asterisks — works also considered Problem Plays.

 *The Tempest, Two Gentlemen of Verona, Merry Wives of Windsor, **Measure for Measure, Comedy of Errors, Much Ado About Nothing, Love's Labor's Lost, Midsummer Night's Dream, **Merchant of Venice, As You Like It, Taming of the Shrew, **All is Well That Ends Well, Twelfth Night, */**Winter's Tale